rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 MTA Summary
 ***********

-Like many fragment-based methods, *the MTA/CG-MTA method* is not a well defined concept, as the definition of the method has changed over the years.
-The following table summarizes the variants of MTA/CG-MTA, which have appeared.
+Like many fragment-based methods, *the MTA method* is not a well defined concept, as the definition of the method has changed over the years.
+The following table summarizes the variants of MTA, which have appeared.
 Note that the names of the variants are our names, and were not present in the original manuscripts.